 WolfAlert Emergency Notifications are issued to immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
 Examples of such significant emergencies or dangerous situations include, but are not limited to, shooters on campus or tornado warnings.
-Emergency Notifications are issued by University Police through a combination of methods that may include broadcast e-mail, audible alert, public media, campus bill boards, desktop notifications, or text message.
+Emergency Notifications are issued by University Police or Emergency Management and Mission Continuity through a combination of methods that may include broadcast e-mail, audible alert, public media, campus billboards, desktop notifications, or text message.
 In addition, University Communications may issue emergency information via the university home page and social media.
 Follow up communications are directed by the Crisis Communications Team and the university's Chief Communications and Marketing Officer.